jackl-xilinx/mlir-aie/AIEVecDialect.md

 AMD-specific vector extract intrinsic.
 Selects contiguous lanes from the source vector, and transfers the data from those lanes to the result.
 The lane selection is controlled by index.
+There are two cases:
+1. Extracted vector fills half of the original vector lanes (e.g. extract v64int8 from v128int8)
+2. Extracted vector fills a fourth of the original vector lanes (e.g. extract v32int8 from v128int8) In the first case, index can be 0 or 1.
+Index 0 extracts the lower half, and index 1 extracts the upper half.
+In the second case, index can be 0 to 3.
+Index 0 extracts the lowest quarter, index 1 the next quarter, and so on.
 `$result = ext($source, $index)`

 Traits: `AlwaysSpeculatableImplTrait`